 Going into the March 2009 crash the FX spread widened to 21% cheaper Canadian housing in USD and then the tracks were replaced with slick new central bank high speed ZIRP rails and housing no longer needed to catch a ride on the commodity train but went air borne on a maglev of credit.

-The cyclical change in trend has been set and with the current USD strength growing, energy pricing is facing resistance.
+The current USD strength growing, energy pricing is facing resistance.
 As recorded in the chart above when the price of oil drops, housing prices start heading lower.

 Enthusiasts for Canadian housing denominated in CAD may have now come to realize that a switch has been thrown.
 Calgary housing values have been shunted onto a siding and the brakemen are now working in Toronto, and Vancouver.